 Not all side effects for allopurinol may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking allopurinol:More common
+You should check with your doctor immediately if any of these side effects occur when taking allopurinol:More common

 - Ankle, knee, or great toe joint pain